varnish/Varnish-Book/varnish_book.rst

 You can select one method with the ``-s`` option of ``varnishd``.

 - malloc

 - file

-  + persistent (deprecated in Varnish 4, but supported in Varnish Plus 3)
+- persistent (not advised)

 - Varnish Massive Storage Engine (MSE)

 .. note::

    As a rule of thumb use: malloc if it fits in memory, file if it doesn't.
    Expect around 1kB of overhead per object cached.

 .. container:: handout

    .. malloc

    They approach the same basic problem from different angles.
-        With the `malloc` method, Varnish will request the entire size of the cache with a malloc() (memory allocation) library call.
+   With the ``-s malloc`` method, Varnish will request the entire size of the cache with a malloc() (memory allocation) library call.
 The operating system divides the cache between memory and disk by swapping out what it can't fit in memory.

    .. file

-        Another possibility is to use the `file` storage backend, which instead creates a file on a filesystem to contain the entire cache, then tell the operating system through the mmap() (memory map) system call to map the entire file into memory if possible.
+   Another possibility is to use the ``-s file`` storage backend.
+   This option creates a file on a filesystem to contain the entire cache.
+   Then, the operating system maps the entire file into memory if possible.

    .. persistence
-	..
-TODO: update according to varnish-cache/docs/phinx/phk/persistent.rst
+   .. varnish-cache/docs/phinx/phk/persistent.rst

-	The `file` storage method does not retain data when you stop or restart Varnish!
+   The ``-s file`` storage method does not retain data when you stop or restart Varnish!
-	This is what persistent storage is for.
-	When ``-s file`` is used, Varnish does not keep track of what is written to disk and what is not.
-        Varnish will not, because it cannot, re-use old cache with the ``-s file`` option.

-	The persistent feature is experimental, and it is only supported in Varnish Plus 3.x series.
-	This feature is deprecated in Varnish Cache 4.
+   For this purpose, Varnish provides a persistence option ``-s persistent``.
+   The usage of this option, however, is strongly discouraged mainly because of the consistency issues that arise with it.

    ..
 MSE

    The Varnish Massive Storage Engine (MSE) is an improved storage backend for Varnish Plus only.
    Its main improvements are decreased disk IO load and lower storage fragmentation.
    MSE is designed and tested with storage sizes up to 10 TB.

    While `malloc` is used swap to store data to disk, `file` and MSE use memory to cache the data instead.

    ..
 Choosing the storage backend

    When choosing storage backend, use `malloc` if your cache will be contained entirely or mostly in memory.
    If your cache will exceed the available physical memory, you have two options: `file` or MSE.
    We recommend you to use MSE because it performs much better than `file` storage backend.

    ..
 TODO for the author: update the overhead size

    It is important to keep in mind that the size you specify with the ``-s`` option is the size for the actual cache.
 Varnish has an overhead on top of this for keeping track of the cache, so the actual memory footprint of Varnish will exceed what the '-s' argument specifies if the cache is full.
 The current estimate (subject to change on individual Varnish-versions) is that about 1kB of overhead needed for each object.
 For 1 million objects, that means 1GB extra memory usage.

    In addition to the per-object overhead, there is also a fairly static overhead which you can calculate by starting Varnish without any objects.
 Typically around 100MB.

 The shared memory log
 ---------------------